nuuuwan/news_lk3_data/README.md

 ### Suspect arrested for fire to a woman

 *2024-03-10 17:11:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194352) · `si`

+A 42-year-old from Katukurunda, Moratuwa, was arrested for setting fire to a woman.
+The arrest occurred during an investigation in the Egoduyiyana police domain on February 25, 2022.

+🟩

 Police have arrested a person with a suspect involved in a woman to set fire to a woman.